-The third and final model estimates the differences between corpora (LC/RC) for each concept class (Epistemic/Legal/TC).
-Because we are mostly interested in differences in terms of intensity, the model once again uses absolute conjoined sentiment values.
-As estimator we use an interaction term between the corpus dummy and the concept class factor.
+Lastly, we inquire whether the concept classes behave significantly different in their legal use compared to their everyday use.
+Because we are mostly interested in differences in terms of intensity, the model for H3 once again uses absolute sentiment values as DV.
+As IV, we use an interaction term between the corpus dummy (LC/RC) and the concept class factor (Ethical/Epistemic/Legal).
+Subsequently, we use pairwise contrasts between LC and RC for the EMMs of each concept class.

 Results

 Table 3 presents the EMMs based on the first model of study 1.
 The EMM for RC is 0.3622, the one for LC is 0.2360, on the absolute sentiment scale.
-Since the 95%-confidence levels (CLs) do not overlap, the conjunctions have significantly different absolute sentiment distributions in the two corpora.
+The difference is significant on 0.05 alpha-level..
 According to the linear model, LC has an average context-effect of β=-0.1262 compared to RC, t"-value:"-99.63, Pr(>|t|)=<2e^(-16), all other things equal.
 Hence, the sentiment values of the conjoined adjectives are indeed less intense for LC than for RC.

-Table 1: Absolute Estimated Mean Sentiment Difference Between Corpora